Menu

 Guided Tours and Charters

 The Mendenhall Glacier has plenty of activities you can do yourself but there are a number of fun charter tours that help you get the most out of your visit.
 Consider a day cruise that combines a visit to the glacier with a whale-watching tour of Auke Bay, for example.
 There are many helicopter tours providing spectacular aerial views of ice spires, deep blue crevasses, and meltwater pools.
 The helicopter tours land at the glacier site and offer everything from guided ice walking to dog-sledding.
-For the more adventurous, guided hiking tours will take you across the glacier’s surface and into the breathtaking ice caves.
-(Exploring the caves without a professional guide is highly unwise as the glacier’s ever-changing shape can make them dangerous.)
+For the more adventurous, guided hiking tours will take you across the glacier’s surface.

 Getting Here